docker/docs/engine/admin/volumes/index.md

 If you use either bind mounts or volumes, keep the following in mind:

-- If you mount an **empty volume** into a directory in the container in which files or directories exist, these files or directories will be propagated (copied) into the volume.
+- If you mount an **empty volume** into a directory in the container in which files or directories exist, these files or directories are propagated (copied) into the volume.
 Similarly, if you start a container and specify a volume which does not already exist, an empty volume is created for you.
   This is a good way to pre-populate data that another container needs.

 - If you mount a **bind mount or non-empty volume** into a directory in the container in which some files or directories exist, these files or directories are obscured by the mount, just as if you saved files into `/mnt` on a Linux host and then mounted a USB drive into `/mnt`.
 The contents of `/mnt` would be